lguibr/muzerotriangle/muzerotriangle/environment/README.md

 ## Purpose and Architecture

-This module defines the game world for AlphaTriangle.
+This module defines the game world for MuZeroTriangle.
 It encapsulates the rules, state representation, actions, and core game logic. **Crucially, this module is now independent of any feature extraction logic specific to the neural network.** Its sole focus is the simulation of the game itself.

 -   **State Representation:** [`GameState`](core/game_state.py) holds the current board ([`GridData`](grid/grid_data.py)), available shapes (`List[Shape]`), score, and game status.
 It represents the canonical state of the game.
 It uses core structures like `Shape` and `Triangle` defined in [`muzerotriangle.structs`](../structs/README.md).
 -   **Core Logic:** Submodules ([`grid`](grid/README.md), [`shapes`](shapes/README.md), [`logic`](logic/README.md)) handle specific aspects like checking valid placements, clearing lines, managing shape generation, and calculating rewards.
 These logic modules operate on `GridData`, `Shape`, and `Triangle`. **Shape refilling now happens in batches: all slots are refilled only when all slots become empty.**